Tri Gable Lea Top Bar Hive Plans and Plans with Supplies

 Our 19" top bar design allows you to put these top bars into Langstroth equipment.

 If you and your local beekeeper friends have top bar hives with interchangeable bars of comb, you can help each other.
 If you're queen dies by accident you can get a bar of eggs from a friend and let your bees raise their own emergency queen.
 If your neighbor is starting a new hive, you can give them a bar or two of empty comb to help their bees be less likely to abscond.
 When your bees are going gang busters and can be split or used to create a top bar nuc, you can give the Nuc to your Beekeeping friends.
 Better yet, you can sell this Nuc to a top bar Beekeeper or even a Langstroth Beekeeper (because your top bars are built from a design that can be used in Langstroth hives).

-Right now our hives are being used by top bar Beekeepers in CT, IL, MA, NY, PA, RI, VA and VT.
+Right now our hives are being used by top bar Beekeepers in CT, IL, MA, NY, PA, RI, VA, VT, MO, MI, OR, CA, GA.
 By using our plans, you can become part of this local community of top bar Beekeepers that are supporting each other.

 Building your own hive allows you to save some money and build as many hives as you need.

 Top Bar Hive Plans - The plans on their own show you how long to cut each piece and what materials you'll need for success.
 The notes in the plans show you several ways to build entrances, roofs, observation windows, screened bottoms and more.
 You have the flexibility to follow the plans and build a custom hive based on your needs.
 This is best for the builder who is comfortable reading and building from blueprints.

 Plans and Hardware - We give you the nuts, bolts, washers, hinges, brackets, screening, metal flashing, chains, and handle to make your standard hive.
 This way you can reduce the cost for one hive without hunting down these materials and buying more than you need.
 Sorry, this doesn't include nails/screws.